|

 I was fortunate enough to extract this from a job lot auction recently.
 I've always wanted an RC10 but on the odd occasion you find a UK auction the prices are very expensive.
 Better value can be found in America but postage and customs duty make that option prohibitive too.

 But I was fortunate enough to spot this among a job lot auction which failed to meet the sellers valuation so I contacted him to see if he would do business on the RC10 alone, and a deal was struck.
 It looks to be in reasonable condition for its age and although I probably paid too much, I'm happy with the purchase.
-The problem is the car didn't come with any paper work, box or instructions and I'm not exactly sure what version it is.
-If anyone can help me identify the specific version that would be great.
-I was wondering if some of the parts had been changed as on a brief search couldn't seem to find an exact match? |

-It looks nice. good find.
+It looks nice. :y: good find.

 The following user(s) Liked this: Sam

 No sorry.
-I am more on tamiya.
+I am more on tamiya. :blush:

 The following user(s) Liked this: Sam